haroonwaves/ramifyjs/app/README.md

-# Ramify DB Documentation
+# Ramify JS Documentation

-This is the documentation website for Ramify DB, built with Next.js 16, React 19, and Tailwind CSS 4.
+This is the documentation website for Ramify JS, built with Next.js 16, React 19, and Tailwind CSS 4.

 ## Features